 Our research and testing continues to reinforce how important it is to engage parents when recruiting students.
-As a parent of two teenagers myself, I sometimes have trouble believing it, but parents are consistently rated as among the most influential sources of information and advice for students considering colleges by the students themselves.
+Parents are consistently rated as among the most influential sources of information and advice for students considering colleges by the students themselves.

 Some of our latest enrollment work in Enrollment Services has been focused on marketing techniques to engage parents and bring them into the college consideration and evaluation process for a particular school, such as our “parent-first” targeting approaches.

 But a recent EAB study found that the most effective strategies for engaging the parents of first-generation students are distinct to this population.

 Distinct challenges for parents of first-generation students